laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 lingual kit includes a step-by-step guide for teaching children about online dangers such as cyberbullying, predators and inappropriate content.

+## Project Management

+#### Wrike

+- [Wrike](https://help.wrike.com/hc/en-us/community/posts/360040206953--From-Wrike-Remote-Collaboration-Support-from-Wrike-a-message-from-our-CEO) - Wrike is a collaborative work management platform for running the projects.
+All current customers now have access to unlimited additional collaborators.

+#### LTSE

+- [Captable.io](https://helpwithcovid.com/offers/11) - A tool to digitally manage securities, plan financing rounds, and save time and money.
+For startups: 3 months of cap table management software with setup and guaranteed support for free, so you can focus on your team and your business.

+#### Nifty

+- [Nifty](https://niftypm.com/) - Nifty is new-wave project management that reduces project development cycles and improves team productivity by combining collaboration, communication, and automation.
+The result is milestone-driven results that keep teams inspired and organizational goals on schedule.
+50% off of all of our plans until August 2020 with no limitations.
+Use code: REMOTE50

+#### Cascade

+- [Cascade](https://go.executestrategy.net/3-months-free-starter-covid19) - Cascade is software for company strategy creation.
+Free access to the Cascade Starter plan for 3 months.

+#### Nester

+- [Nester](https://nestorup.com/covid-19-resources/) - Nestor is an employee coaching tool.
+It helps managers with actionable insights on how to coach their people for performance, enhance a leadership culture and helps business owners increase transparency, productivity, and accountability in their teams.
+Free subscription for 3-months for an integrated tools for connecting people activities with business results (up to 100 seats per company).

+#### HeySpace

+- [Heyspace](https://hey.space/remoteWork/) - HeySpace is a task and project management software with communication and collaboration features.
+HeySpace Premium Plan for free for one month with the code: STAYATHOME.

+#### Startday

+- [Startday](https://startday.app/) - Startday is all-in-one management tool for freelancers.
+Free 3 months to all new accounts because of COVID19.

+#### Geckoboard

+- [Geckoboard](https://www.geckoboard.com/blog/geckoboards-response-to-covid-19/) - Geckoboard is a cloud-based dashboard tool that displays key business metrics in real time.
+Sharing Links and Mobile Access available on all our paid plans until September 1st 2020, and longer if the crisis continues.

+#### KeepSolid

+- [KeepSolid](https://keepsolid.com/goals/blog/covid-19-response) - KeepSolid Goals is a goal management software that helps manage teams and perform all team activities staying oriented on business objectives.
+COVID-19 Response: Cutting prices, removing limits, free for education.

+#### Automate

+- [Automate.io](help@automate.io) - It is an easy-to-use workflow automation tool that lets you connect the web apps you use every day.
+You can pass data through them and automate repetitive tasks without having to code or relying on developers.
+45 days free for existing paid users.
+If you downgrade to the free plan, you can avail the 45-day FREE offer.

+#### GanttPRO

+- [GanttPRO](https://ganttpro.com/software-discounts-for-nonprofits/) - GanttPRO is a cloud-based project management solution for small to midsize companies, as well as individual users.
+All the hospitals, healthcare-related, and non-profit organizations, and businesses suffered from the COVID-19 can get free GanttPRO account until August 15, 2020.

+#### GForge

+- [GForge](https://gforge.com/remote-work) - GForge is a web-based project management and collaboration software.
+For new customers GForge offers GForge in both SaaS or on-premises for free for up to 12 months.
+For existing customers, company offers a free upgrade to unlimited users for up to 12 months.

+#### Juro

+- [Juro](https://getjuro.typeform.com/to/sguMBs) - Juro is a contract collaboration platform that helps businesses agree contracts online and gain more visibility into their contract data.
+Juro’s Basic plan, which allows 2 users to add and agree unlimited contracts is free for 12 months.

+#### Count

+- [Count](https://count.co/n/miYdXa5yxuM) - Count is the all-in-one data platform for you and your team.
+It's the fastest way to combine, organise and visualise your data.
+6 months free usage for any organisations tackling the direct or in-direct impacts of COVID-19 + free analytical resource.

+#### CrossLead

+- [CrossLead](https://crosslead.com/crosslead-platform-sign-up/) - CrossLead is a planning and prioritization app that helps to organize strategies and keep execution on track.
+90 days free for all new users.
+Contact support for extensions.

+#### Farillio

+- [Farillio](https://www.farill.io/user/sign-up?discount-code=3HRPLEDGE) - Farillio is an online legal solutions platform providing quick, affordable, user-friendly solutions for business.
+3-month free-access to Farillio.
+Farillio’s members have full unrestricted access to everything they need to help them work the way they need to, right now.

 ## Video Conference